27-Year-Old Running Back – Free Agent

 Agreed to a contract with the Steelers in December of 2014.

-Tate is slated to work out for the Cowboys on Thursday, ESPN.com's Todd Archer reports.
+Tate will work out for the 49ers on Tuesday, NFL.com's Ian Rapoport reports.

 To instantly reveal our fantasy analysis of every player – including Ben Tate – simply subscribe now.